VargasKU17/BasicVanillaFlashcardApp/README.md

 - First time using CSS Grid

 - I used ES6 syntax (arrow functions, map, filter, ES6 concatenations, etc) as much as possible to become comfortable with reading and writting it.
-Appied what I learned from "Learning JavaScript" by Ethan Brown.
+Applied what I learned from "Learning JavaScript" by Ethan Brown.